 Bankruptcy unfortunately may affect your credit.
 Both Chapter 7 and Chapter 13 bankruptcy stay on your credit report for years and may affect such matters as whether you are able to get enough credit to buy a house or car or obtain a new credit card.
 This is one reason why it is important to make sure that you truly need to file for bankruptcy by consulting with a Chicago bankruptcy lawyer before filing.
 There are also ways to conduct credit repair.
-At Kaplan Bankruptcy Firm, we can help you connect to a program to rebuild your credit score in 12-24 months.
+At Kaplan Law Firm, LLC, we can help you connect to a program to rebuild your credit score in 12-24 months.
 There are certain steps that you should follow in order to improve your credit.Understanding the Importance of Credit Repair

 A Chapter 7 bankruptcy may stay on your credit report for up to 10 years.
 Although completing the Chapter 7 bankruptcy process takes only 3-6 months, you obtain a mark on your credit in exchange for your fresh start.
 This may make it impossible to get a mortgage, and after completing Chapter 7 bankruptcy, you cannot receive another discharge for another six years from the date of filing.
 If something worse happens, such as a medical emergency that puts you deep into debt during those six years, you will be stuck with it for a certain period.